FredPont/split_table_vertically/Readme.md

 # Split table vertically

-split_table_vertically split tables by rows into n sub-tables
+split_table_vertically split tables/DataFrames by rows into n sub-tables

 - Tables must be in text format such as txt, csv, tsv...
 - Keep the header for each sub-table